You hear a lot about bonds when interest rates are rising. Investing in bonds can help grow your wealth and balance your portfolio.

 Learning how to buy bonds is an essential part of your education as an investor.
 A well-diversified investment portfolio should strike a balance between equities and fixed income, letting you ride out volatility while capturing growth along the way.

 Which bond asset you decide to use depends on your investment goals, timelines, and available capital.
 If you want to invest in bonds right away, here is a quick guide:

-- Trading CFDs on Bonds - If you’d prefer to take short-term positions to either hedge or speculate on interest rate movements.
+- Trading margin contracts on Bonds - If you’d prefer to take short-term positions to either hedge or speculate on interest rate movements.

 - Buying Bond ETFs – if you aim to earn an income, diversify your investment portfolio, and have a long-term view.

 - Opening an account – complete the registration form with CAPEX.com to access bond markets within minutes.

 For more info about how to trade or invest in the bond market, discover everything you need to know in this guide.

 What are bonds and how do they work?

 Definition: A bond is a financial instrument that works by allowing individuals to loan cash to institutions such as governments or companies.
 The institution will pay a defined interest rate on the investment for the duration of the bond and then give the original sum back at the end of the loan's term.